alexmburns/Anki_Vector/README.md

 rainbow_eyes.py = Vector's eyes will cycle through all the colours within the rainbow whilst receiting a mnemonic.

 attitude.py = Say "Hey Vector" and he will respond by saying "I'm getting a little fed up with all these demands"

+dice.py = Type Y to roll a die or type N to exit the program.
+Vector will say the result of the die roll out loud.